robcarver17/pysystemtrade/docs/userguide.md

 ### Writing new stages

-If you're going to write a new stage (completely new, or to replace an existing stage) you need to do the following:
+If you're going to write a new stage (completely new, or to replace an existing stage) you need to keep the following in mind:

-1. New stages should inherit from [SystemStage](/systems/stage/SystemStage)
+1. New stages should inherit from [`SystemStage`](/systems/stage/SystemStage)
 2. Modified stages should inherit from the existing stage you're modifying.
-For example if you create a new way of calculating forecast weights then you should inherit from [class ForecastCombineFixed](/systems/forecast_combine.py), and then override the get_forecast_weights method; whilst keeping the other methods unchanged.
+For example if you create a new way of calculating forecast weights then you should inherit from [class `ForecastCombineFixed`](/systems/forecast_combine.py), and then override the `get_forecast_weights` method; whilst keeping the other methods unchanged.
-3. New stages will need a unique name; this is stored in the object attribute "name".
-They can then be accessed with system.stage_name
+3. New stages will need a unique name; this is stored in the object attribute `name`.
+They can then be accessed with `system.stage_name`
 4. Modified stages should use the same name as their parent, or the wiring will go haywire.
 5. Think about whether you need to protect part of the system cache for this stage output [system caching](#caching).
-To do this create a list in the attribute _protected with the item names you wish to protect.
+To do this create a list in the attribute `_protected` with the item names you wish to protect.
 6. If you're inheriting from another stage be sure to add to it's list of protected items, rather than replacing it.
 7. Use non-cached input methods to get data from other stages.
 Be wary of accessing internal methods in other stages; try to stick to output methods only.
 8. Use cached input methods to get data from the system data object (since this is the first time it will be cached).
 Again only access public methods of the system data object.